 3 Steps for Insurers To Get Started

 - Consider strategy and priorities.
-Accenture recommends that insurers should consider the following questions: What role do they want to play in customers’ lives?
-How bold will their aspiration be?
+One expert recommends that insurers should consider the following questions: What role do they want to play in customers’ lives?
+How bold will their aspirations be?
 What will the market play be?
 It’s important to determine a clear path forward and distinguish clear, well-defined goals that are also realistic and attainable.